Extended Set-based Tasks for Multi-task Execution and Prioritization: Prioritized Multi-task Execution

 Thus, proceeding similarly to \eqref{eq:vdotcontd}, $\tilde A_K$ in \eqref{eq:vdotpriorities} can be simplified as follows:

 Hence,

-and, therefore, $V(z)\to0$, $z\to0$, and $\sigma(q)\to\mc S$ defined in \eqref{eq:stableSetPriorities}. \qedsymbol \end{proof}
+and, therefore, $V(z)\to0$, $z\to0$, and $\sigma(q)\to\mc S$ defined in~\eqref{eq:stableSetPriorities}. \end{proof}

-\begin{remark}[(Finitely many switches of active constraints)] The assumption on finitely many switches of the active set in Proposition~\ref{prop:cbfpriority} can be lifted if we impose additional conditions on the CBFs encoding the tasks.
+\begin{remark}[Finitely many switches of active constraints] The assumption on finitely many switches of the active set in Proposition~\ref{prop:cbfpriority} seems restrictive.
+In fact, it might not be satisfied especially in the case of the execution of repetitive tasks, such as continuously moving the robot end-effector along a given trajectory.
+Nevertheless, it can be lifted by imposing additional conditions on the CBFs encoding the tasks.
 In particular, if the task CBFs do not explicitly depend on time and are convex, then convergence of the input $u$ is guaranteed and the condition of finitely many switches can be relaxed into finitely many switches in any finite interval.
 See discussion in \cite{notomista2021resilient} for details and proof. \end{remark}

 \begin{remark} From \eqref{eq:Atilde}, it is clear how task priorities affect the set to which the task variable converge, namely by means of the matrix $A^\prime$.
 From \eqref{eq:Vdotfinal}, it can be seen how the prioritization matrix $K$ effectively scales the values of the CBFs encoding the tasks which are driven by the solution of the optimization \eqref{eq:mainQPpriorities} to the null space of $K$. \end{remark}